dogoncouch/LogESP/docs/risk/nonadv_threat.md

 - `info_source` - the source of information on the threat
 - `tier` - the information source tier (organization-wide, department-wide, or localized)
 - `relevance` - the relevance, or likelihood, of the event
-- [soures](#adversarial-threat-sources) - non-adversarial threat sources that could cause the event
+- [sources](#non-adversarial-threat-sources) - non-adversarial threat sources that could cause the event
-- [risk conditions](#vulnerabilities) - predisposing conditions related to the event
+- [risk conditions](#risk-conditions) - predisposing conditions related to the event
 - [responses](#responses) - measures taken in response to the threat
 - `likelihood_initiation` - the likelihood of the event being initiated (scale of 1 to 100)
 - `likelihood_impact` - the likelihood of adverse impact if the event is initiated (scale of 1 to 100)